metabrainz/musicbrainz-server/INSTALL-MASTER.md

 at all yet.
 First, clone [dbmirror](https://github.com/metabrainz/dbmirror) and build it with the makefile.
 Ensure that your DBDefs.pm file lists `RT_MASTER` in the appropriate place.
-Then, run InitDb (probably with a data dump, as with any other server setup), but including the `--pending` flag and the path to the file `pending.so` created by the dbmirror build process.
+Then, run InitDb (probably with a data dump, as with any other server setup), but including the `--with-pending` flag and the path to the file `pending.so` created by the dbmirror build process.
 This should set up the dbmirror extension, as well as adding the replication functions and such to your database.